-Prior to arriving to campus, you will be sent a letter with your check-in date and hall/room assignment.
-When you arrive to campus, proceed to the residence hall that is stated in your check-in letter.
-At the check-in desk, you will be issued room keys, a mailing address and other pertinent information.
+Prior to arriving on campus, you will need to log in to RMS to check your Room Assignment.
+At the check-in desk, you will be issued room keys, a mailing address, and other pertinent information.

 In order to prepare yourself for moving on-campus, the Office of Residential Life and Housing has put together a brief list of items you should bring to campus before moving into the residence halls.
 Please print out the Excel Sheet below and add or delete items depending on how many items you think you need for living on-campus.
 This list may not entail all the items you should bring to college but it is guide to get you started in the right direction.

 The Office of Residential Life and Housing has collaborated with the following University Partners in order to assist you in finding what you need for your residence halls.
 Please feel free to use the links below in order to get the items you need.